NeilRbate/Data_structure/README.md

 # Data_structure
-This is a repo with some data structure in C
+This is a repo with some data structure in C.
-I use it from a library for some projects, feel free to use it to.
+I use it for some projects, feel free to use to.

 For the moment they are: